What is SEO?

 Meta tags help establish how web pages are unique, which is why they've always played important roles in SEO.
 But have you realized how social media platforms put meta tags to work?
 Facebook, Twitter, LinkedIn and other platforms display meta titles and descriptions when websites are posted or shared.
 In some cases, your website's meta tags might be your first interaction with new potential customers, so it's important to get it right.

 A 'https' or secure domain will aid your Google ranking as of October 2017 when Google increased the overall importance of this aspect in their ranking algorithm.
-Some hosting companies such as Siteground now offer a free ssl certificate service via 'Let's Encrypt' which is straight forwards to add to your website.
+Some hosting companies such as Siteground now offer a free SSL certificate service via 'Let's Encrypt' which is straight forward to add to your website.

-As with 'https', Google have also increased the overall importance of having a mobile friendly website in respect of their ranking algorithm.
+As with 'https', Google has also increased the overall importance of having a mobile-friendly website in respect to their ranking algorithm.